Tejahereppl/DistractionBlocker/README.md

-# 📚 Productivity Hacker
+# 📚 Distraction Blocker

-**Productivity Hacker** is a Chrome extension designed to help you stay focused and avoid distractions while working or studying.
+**Distraction Blocker** is a Chrome extension designed to help you stay focused and avoid distractions while working or studying.
 It keeps you accountable by ensuring you only engage with content relevant to your goals.

 ---